 Highlight instruments (for condition pages) |

-Condition-specific instruments are highlighted, making it easy to spot which instruments are active in each condition |
+Condition-specific instruments are highlighted, making it easy to spot which instruments are active in each condition. |

 💡 Example